top of page

 When the low FODMAP diet doesn't work.

-The low FODMAP diet can work brilliantly to reduce gut symptoms such as bloating and excess gas and gut pain and diarrhoea and/or constipation if you are reacting to FODMAPs (small, poorly digested carbohydrates such as fructose).
+The low FODMAP diet can work brilliantly to reduce gut symptoms such as bloating and excess gas and gut pain and diarrhoea and/or constipation within a short period of time for example 1-2 weeksw, if implemented properly.

-Maybe there are some sneaky high FODMAP foods causing issues: best to troubleshoot with an experienced Dietitian in FODMAPs PLUS food intolerances (see why later).
+Maybe there are some unidentified high FODMAP foods still in your diet that are causing the ongoing issues: best to troubleshoot with an experienced Dietitian in FODMAPs plus food intolerances (more about this below).

 Maybe FODMAPs are actually fine for you and not causing your gut symptoms, and maybe the symptoms are not related to food.